18 FebBiaxial Geogrid: History, Properties and Applications

 Geogrid is an integral product for Civil Construction and one that has evolved quite a bit over the years.
 As a result, there are a lot of options out there.

-If you’re not sure what grid your site requires, contact our sales team.
+If you’re not sure what grid your site requires, let us help.

 We’ll review the project plans or make a site visit to make sure you get the product you need.